‘Evil’ Jemma Mitchell jailed for life on TV for killing and beheading friend

 “You have shown absolutely no remorse and it appears you are in complete denial as to what you did, notwithstanding what in my judgment amounted to overwhelming evidence against you.

-“The enormity of your crime is profoundly shocking, even more so given your apparent religious devotion and the fact (Ms) Chong was a good friend to you and had shown you great kindness.”
+“The enormity of your crime is profoundly shocking, even more so given your apparent religious devotion and the fact Deborah Chong was a good friend to you and had shown you great kindness.”

+Mitchell’s mother, Hillary Collard, blew kisses to her daughter as she was sent down from the dock.

+The victim’s sister, Amy Chong, nieces Pinky and Yinky, and nephew Ryan, watched proceedings by video link from abroad.

 It is only the second time cameras have been allowed into an English criminal crown court to record a sentencing, and the first in a murder case in which the defendant is a woman.